artndev/j-snkrs/README.md

 ## Quick Overview

+_J-SNKRS — yours way into sneakers!
+Nike SNKRS from JAPAN_

 The online marketplace that offers you a high variety of sneakers.

-> The slogan: J-SNKRS — yours way into sneakers!
-Nike SNKRS from JAPAN.
+> In this version, back-end and front-end work on the same domain without any CORS policy issues.
+REST API is available at the /api subpath.

 ## Tech Stack